nullgemm/argoat/readme.md

 Don't be shy, sneak a goat in your code.

 # Testing
-Run `make` to compile example executables an perform basic testing.
+Run `make` to compile example executables and perform basic testing.

 # Using
 ## TL;DR